 Nathan is in pursuit of The Guard, the society of troubled people with that nautical tattoo we’ve seen popping up for ages.
 Duke must deal with his family legacy.
 Will killing Audrey really end the troubles as his father believed?
 Meanwhile, Audrey is hot on the trail of the Colorado Kid and learns more of her past personas.
 We are also introduced to Audrey’s abductor, the bolt gun killer—Haven’s own serial murderer who also happens to be a skinwalker.
 Fun stuff.

-The strengths and weaknesses of the show are still in force.
+The strengths and weaknesses of the show are still in force in Haven Season Three.
 Downsides?
 Occasionally silly troubles.
 Upsides?
 Strong characters and great dialogue.
 It is the strength of the characters (and the actors playing them) that makes the show so enjoyable.
 Let’s examine two episodes out of the thirteen to give you a taste.

 In the season opener (“301”) Audrey has been abducted by somebody who tortures her for information about the Colorado Kid.
 The location of the Colorado Kid and the barn become big plot points this season.
 But who is this guy, and how does he know so much about Audrey’s past personas?
 Meanwhile, Duke and Nathan are interrupted from killing each other by a new trouble: there’s a guy in town who believes aliens are coming, and his trouble makes it true.
 Nathan saves the town by talking the guy into joining the aliens as his grandfather may have done the last time the troubles were affecting Haven.